Baby Boomer Aging Statistics -

 Situations like these are a nightmare for patients and the physicians who treat us and it won't get any better.

-Over the age of 65, Baby Boomers two thirds of us are expected to have 5 or more chronic diseases, see 15 physicians and average over 40 doctor visits a year.
+Over the age of 65, two thirds of Baby Boomers are expected to have 5 or more chronic diseases, see 15 physicians and average over 40 doctor visits a year.

 Variations in therapies, medications and even differing instructions can be confusing, conflicting and hard for physicians and patients to remember.